aelassas/wexflow/README.md

 ## Dashboard

-The Dashboard lets you have a nice overview of what's happening in Wexlow with real-time stats:
+The Dashboard lets you have a nice overview of what's happening in Wexflow with real-time stats:

 ![Dashboard](https://wexflow.github.io/content/dashboard-6.1.png)